Prithvirajji: Life

-Accepting these terms Prithvirajji and Seth Hansraj took possession of Bhuj.
+Accepting these terms Prithviraj ji and Seth Hansraj took possession of Bhuj.
 Before leaving Bhuj, Fateh Muhammad set free Rayadhan III, a step which greatly embarrassed the new government.
 Rayadhan was at first most grateful to them for his freedom, and at last, with much trouble was pacified by a daily grant of about £8 (300 koris).
 After this the place of minister became a matter of keen dispute, and Muhammad Miyan, passed over in favour of Hansraj, was so displeased that he retired to Mundra.
-Scarcely were these troubles settled, when Prithvirajji died at the early age of twenty-seven.
+Scarcely were these troubles settled, when Prithviraj ji died at the early age of twenty-seven.
 Rayadhan took over the administration again but was deposed by Fateh Muhammad and made titular head under Bar Bhayat ni Jamat.